f1zm0/hades/README.md

 ## About

-`hades` is a proof of concept loader that combines SSN sorting and indirect syscall invocation to bypass user-mode hooks and instrumentation callbacks, written in Go and Go assembly.
+`hades` is a Go proof of concept loader that combines several evasion technques with the aim of bypassing some of the defensive mechanisms commonly used by EDRs and AVs.

 ## Usage